Welcome West Marquette County, Michigan!

 Little Bellas venue: Jackson Mine Park

-This starts with mentoring on mountain bikes at Jackson Mine Park, where the trails tend to dry out quickly in case there’s a surprise shower on a Little Bellas day.
-After a session of games and adventure on the bike, it’s possible to taste history with a pasty, a meat and vegetable hand pie that miners would take with them down into the mines.
-Both mining and mountain biking brought modern tastes to the area.
-Mexican fare and “awesome pizza” (a claim that begs for verification because, who doesn’t like pizza?!) have become favorite post-ride go-to grub.
+This starts with mentoring on mountain bikes at Jackson Mine Park, where the trails tend to dry out quickly in case there’s a surprise shower that lands on a Little Bellas day.
+Later, after a session of games and adventure on the bike, it’s possible to taste history with a pasty, typically a meat and vegetable hand pie that miners would take with them down into the mines.
+Both mining and mountain biking brought modern tastes to the area, which has both Mexican fare and “awesome pizza” (a claim that begs for verification because, who doesn’t like pizza?!)

 Marquette County may be small but it’s got sisu (Finnish for tenacity of purpose, grit, and bravery).
 Little Bellas went there to survey the area’s potential and, like the miners before us, the riches we found were beneath the surface.
 A proud, impassioned community united in its purpose to elevate mountain biking for generations to come is priceless.